mvanthoor/rustic-book/src/communication/design.md

 We finally arrived at the point where we can start designing the last piece of the puzzle to complete the baseline chess engine.
-For some people, creating the communication may actually be the first thing they do, or just do somewhere in between, but I prefer to save it for last.
-First let's take a look again at the architecture diagram from the _Design_ page in the _Introduction_
+For some people, creating the communication may be the first thing they do, or just do somewhere in between, but I prefer to save it for last.
+First let's take a look again at the architecture diagram from the _Design_ page in the _Introduction_ chapter:
-chapter:

 ![Architecture](../diagrams/architecture.svg)